 Iowa hosts Purdue at Kinnick Stadium on Saturday Nov.
 10, 2012.

-Brian Ferentz, a three-year letterman as an offensive lineman at the University of Iowa, is in his third year as Iowa's offensive line coach.
+Brian Ferentz, a three-year letterman as an offensive lineman at the University of Iowa, is in his fourth year as Iowa's offensive line coach.
 He also serves as Iowa's run-game coordinator.
 Brian joined the Hawkeye staff after spending the previous four years with the NFL's New England Patriots.
 He was recently recognized by ESPN.com as one of the top assistant coaches in the Big Ten Conference under the age of 40.